-Accordingly, if we fail to develop and gain commercial acceptance for our products and services, or if competitors develop more effective products and services or a greater number of successful new products and services, customers may decide not to purchase our products and services or may purchase and use products and services developed by our competitors.
+If we fail to develop and gain commercial acceptance for our products and services, or if competitors develop more effective products and services or a greater number of successful new products and services, customers may decide not to purchase our products and services or may purchase and use products and services developed by our competitors.
 This would result in a loss of revenues and adversely affect our results of operations, cash flow and business.
+Additionally, if we are not successful in commercializing our planned SARS-CoV-2 assays, the investment in expanded manufacturing capacity may not be fully utilized.